GiftOfEris/izzykayu.github.io/index.md

 ### Some dataviz examples
 >Heat map of CT Accidental Drug Deaths from 2012 - 2016
 ![Heat map of Accidental Drug Deaths from 2012 - 2016](calendar.png)
->Alluvial Time Series plot from the open gov dataset CT Accidental Drug Deaths from 2012 - 2016
+>Alluvial Time Series plot CT Drug Deaths
+>Counts of Drugs Found in the Body at time of death
 ![Accidental Drug Deaths from 2012 - 2016](alluvts.png)
 >Twitter Map using Google Maps Geolocation API
 ![IMAGE](mapwithcoveragelevel.png)